-Stockholders should note that, as of June 30, 2005, a total of 680,002 of the options included in the table below had already been exercised by the Optionees, which has the effect of cutting off the potential future appreciation in the value of these options.
+Stockholders should note that, as of September 30, 2005, a total of 680,002 of the options included in the table below had already been exercised by the Optionees, which has the effect of cutting off the potential future appreciation in the value of these options.
 Nevertheless, in almost all circumstances, these Optionees continue to hold the shares acquired on such exercises and, as a result, continue to benefit from future appreciation in the value of the Company's stock.
 Additionally, a total of 2,000 of the options included in the table below expired unexercised following the separation of an Optionee from employment with the Company, and therefore no value may be realized by the Optionee with respect to such options.
-Stockholders should also be aware that, because the information presented in the table below includes option grants for multiple periods (in some cases, up to several years ago), stockholders should note that the Company's stock price has fluctuated during this period, experiencing annual appreciation, including reinvestment of dividends, of up to 24% (during fiscal 2004) and annual depreciation, including reinvestment of dividends, of up to 4% (during fiscal 2004)
+Stockholders should also be aware that, because the information presented in the table below includes option grants for multiple periods (in some cases, up to several years ago), stockholders should note that the Company's stock price has fluctuated during this period, experiencing annual appreciation, including reinvestment of dividends, of up to 4% (during fiscal 2001).